cool-people-make-things/smart-shopper/README.md

 - [@josh-liuaana](https://github.com/josh-liuaana)
 - [@kelly-keating](https://github.com/kelly-keating)

+## 🪪 License <a name = "license"></a>

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to use, modify, and contribute to this project for non-commercial purposes.
+Commercial use is **not permitted** without explicit permission from the maintainers.
+Please contact us if you'd like to discuss commercial licensing.

 <!-- ## 🎉 Acknowledgements <a name = "acknowledgement"></a> -->
 <!-- - Hat tip to anyone whose code was used